 After the defense sought a continuance of its appeal, a tactic the Pittsburgh Weekly Gazette (October 29, 1904) called out as “encouraging the lynching spirit,” the state refused and the appeal was dismissed on October 24, 1904.

 Originally scheduled to be executed in February, respites were granted to consider their pardon requests.
 Those requests, which challenged the imposition of three death sentences for a single killing, were also rejected.

 Charles Jackson, Charles Miles, and Walter Obey were hanged in the Allegheny County Jail on April 27, 1905, less than a year after having committed murder.
 Jackson and Miles were executed together on the double scaffold.
 After their bodies were cut down, Obey mounted the gallows and was executed.

 The case was unusual in that each defendant was charged with, convicted of, and executed for first-degree murder.
-This is the only case in Allegheny County history in which three people were executed for the same crime and one of only two cases in which three people were convicted of the highest available charges for a single killing.
+This is the only case in Allegheny County history in which three people were executed for the same crime and one of only three cases in which three people were convicted of the highest available charges for a single killing.

-The other case likewise involved three Black defendants and a white victim.
+One of the other cases likewise involved three Black defendants and a white victim.
 In multiple defendant cases, it is usual for at least one of the defendants to be able to demonstrate a lesser degree of culpability.
 The other three-defendant case involved Eastern European steelworkers wrongly convicted of killing a mill boss in a period of fervent anti-immigrant tension.

 Acknowledging the unusual intensity of the activity on the gallows, the news noted “[w]ith today’s executions Sheriff Dickson has pulled the lever that has sent 12 condemned men into eternity in the one year and four months he has been in office.
 In that period he has broken all previous records, hanging six more men in that time than any other sheriff has hanged in three years, the full term of office.”